 - In another large bowl, cream together the soft butter and sugar until light and fluffy.
 Gradually add the beaten eggs, beating well after each addition.
 Beat in the vanilla.

 - Stir in the mashed bananas, walnuts or pecans if using, chocolate chips and sour cream.

-- Sprinkle the remaining 25g chocolate chips over the top and bake for 60-80 minutes or until a skewer inserted in the middle of the cake comes out clean.
+- Sprinkle the remaining 25g chocolate chips over the top and bake for 60-80 minutes or until a skewer inserted in the middle of the cake comes out clean and the cake springs back when lightly pressed.
 Leave to cool completely in the tin.